-While many mental health professionals may view online mental healthcare with skepticism, many people who have used these services support the use of an online psychiatrist.
+While historically there has been some skepticism about online mental healthcare, an increasing number of patients have been successfully treated by an online psychiatrist.
 Moreover, research has shown that online consultations may be as effective as face-to-face consultations.

 The training and educational requirements for becoming an online psychiatrist are identical to those of a psychiatrist who practices in the traditional setting.
-These online practitioners also work according to an ethical framework.
+These online practitioners also work according to the same ethical guidelines.

 Being able to get in touch with an online psychiatrist from nearly anywhere is another wonderful benefit of this service that you can make use of while you are traveling.
 This technological development also offers a unique opportunity for individuals who live in rural areas or areas with limited mental health care providers to connect with qualified psychiatrists.

 The main tools for communicating with an online psychiatrist are: